lottekoblens/browser-technologies-2122/README.md

   <summary>Functional</summary>

 * Users fill in and submit a survey
-* User can fill in survey without a mouse
+* User can fill in survey with the use of the keyboard
 </details>

 <details>